0xKourama/Elbanna-NP-Notes/personal/braindump.md

 5. commuting
 6. annoying men

-what are the good stuff about homemaking?
+# what are the good stuff about homemaking?
 1. you are your own boss
 2. less stress, less pressure
 3. more time for hobbies, self-care
 4. safety
 5. calmness and ease

-what are the bad stuff about homemaking?
+# what are the bad stuff about homemaking?
 1. boredom
 2. less money
 3. less challenge
 4. less

-what are the positives of negotiation?
+# what are the positives of negotiation?
-1. it's good when dealing with conflicting interests
+1. it's good when dealing with conflicting interests (high contraints)
 2. it's good when dealing with difficult people
-3.

-what makes a person difficult?
+# what makes a person difficult?
 1. being stubborn
 2. being skeptical
 3. being a miser